 You must have someone in your practice who can regularly check on your Facebook page.
 You want your social media presence to be a reflection of the amazing service you provide in your practice, so please ensure there is someone responsible for responding to messages and comments at least once per day.
 This only takes a couple of minutes, as long as you don’t get sucked into the endless scroll that is so addicting.

-You may notice that when you post on your Facebook page only a handful of your followers see your post.
+You may notice when you post on your Facebook page only a handful of your followers see your post.
 One easy way to increase this number is to share the post with your teammates and encourage them to like and share the content on their own pages.
 The mysterious FB algorithm will see this engagement, identify your post as good content, and then share it with more of your followers. #Winning

 If you really want to dig in and use Facebook as a tool to generate reviews, asking for current clients to give you a review is another must.
 Google Reviews are most powerful, but Facebook reviews will also have a huge impact on someone’s decision to choose you over another vet practice.